Updated:

 Unveiling of new products leads to development of new costs and thus calls for different index of fund usage.
 This indicator seeks to optimize amount over a long period of time and in this case, the four years indicated in the company mission statement.

-Critical Evaluation of the Firm;
+Critical Evaluation of the Firm

 Making changes in global business processes

-Figure 5: critical evaluation factors.
-Web.
+Figure 5: Critical evaluation factors.

 Using the famous analogy, architectural designs have been thought to have developed in three main steps, namely strategic planning, architecture and infrastructure.
 In the same way, without having a vision, there would be no implementation of the set global business processes.
 It is highly important that strategic objectives be developed (Dess, Lumpkin and Dess 2009).
+These objectives include putting into consideration capabilities of existing systems as these capabilities are important in determining the developmental changes required to achieve a technologically competitive organization.

 In addition, evaluating current business strategies and objectives alongside existing business settings is also another important step.
 Understanding the business environment is important in determination of strategic objectives.
 This will indeed make it possible for Foxlore to develop strategic objectives ready for development of highly strategic business decisions to put us ahead of the business setting.